Dark matter direct detection from the single phonon to the nuclear recoil regime: Processes

 To perform the most meaningful comparison between the incoherent and long-wavelength approximations, we assume the following Debye model for the partial density of states for a diatomic crystal

-which is derived from the long-wavelength approximation as described in Sec.~\ref{sec:singlephonon}.\footnote{Here the maximum momentum of the modes is determined by requiring that the sum over all momentum modes is equal to the total number of degrees of freedom.
-For the GaAs crystal structure and making an isotropic approximation, the momentum cutoff is strictly speaking about 2\% different from $q_{\rm BZ} = 2\pi/a$.
-This error is negligible compared to the uncertainties on the other assumptions we have made in this section.}

-The explicit structure factor from using this toy density of states in \eqref{eqn:n-incoherent} is given in Appendix~\ref{sec:two_phonon_appendix}, which for simplicity we evaluate with $A_1 = A_2$ for GaAs.
+which is derived from the long-wavelength approximation as described in Sec.~\ref{sec:singlephonon}.\footnote{Here the maximum momentum of the modes is determined by requiring that the sum over all modes is equal to the total number of degrees of freedom.
+For GaAs and in the isotropic approximation, the exact momentum cutoff is about 2\% different from $q_{\rm BZ} = 2\pi/a$.
+This error is negligible compared to the uncertainties on the other assumptions made in this section.} The explicit structure factor from using this toy density of states in \eqref{eqn:n-incoherent} is given in Appendix~\ref{sec:two_phonon_appendix}, which for simplicity we evaluate with $A_1 = A_2$ for GaAs.

 The top panel of Fig.~\ref{fig:twophonon} compares the calculations of the two-phonon structure factor in the incoherent and long-wavelength approximations.
 For the incoherent approximation, we show the result with the toy density of states in \eqref{eq:GaAs_toy_DoS} as well as with the true density of states from Fig.~\ref{fig:densityofstates}.
 The dashed line shows the harmonic limit, meaning that $S^{(\rm anh)}$ is neglected.
 This is the case that is most directly comparable to the incoherent approximation, which assumes the harmonic mode expansion in \eqref{eq:displacement}.
 For the dotted line, the leading phonon self-interactions were included.

 In the harmonic limit, all modes scale as $\sim q^4$ except for optical-acoustic final state, which scales as $\sim q^6$.
 The incoherent approximation naturally misses these more subtle destructive interference effects, but still captures the correct $q^4$ scaling for most of the modes.
 We see in Fig.~\ref{fig:twophonon} that the incoherent approximation is within a factor of $\sim 5$ of the long-wavelength approximation for all $\omega>\omega_{\rm LO}$, for both the toy model and true density of states.
 The difference at smaller $\omega$ is not experimentally relevant, as the single phonon rate will completely dominate in this region.
 There are also delta-function terms from the optical-optical branches which do not appear in the plot; their contributions to the overall scattering rate are comparable for the incoherent and long-wavelength approximations as well.
 See Appendix~\ref{sec:two_phonon_appendix} for details.
 These terms dominate the scattering rate at higher energies, and overall we see in Fig.~\ref{fig:twophonon} that the incoherent approximation reproduces the structure factor in the harmonic limit to within a factor of few.